wirecardBrasil/challenge/README.md

 # Moip Technical Challenge

+At Moip we cherish our startup culture and our engineers are active participants in the innovation process.
+On this challenge, ee’ll be looking at how you organize your code, your knowledge of design patterns, data persistence, unit testing, TDD, etc.

+You’ll need to build a simple application to provide an API for payment to your customers and a checkout for who don't want to integrate with your API.
+In other words, you'll recreate a small part of the Moip :)

 ## Level 1: The API

-Given a necessity, we need to create a new API to process payments from our clients.
+We need to create a new API to process payments from our clients.
 That been said, we need:

 #### 1. An endpoint to create payments